keboola/developers-docs/extend/docker/tutorial/howto.md

 ENTRYPOINT php -r "echo 'Hello world from PHP';"
 {% endhighlight %}

-The `RUN` command will install the specified package `php-cli`.
+The `RUN` command will install the specified `php-cli` package.
 Build the image with:

     docker build --tag=my-image .